Senses in Motion 2026

 • To foster scientific discussion, all meeting participants will present a talk or poster.

-• Abstract submission deadline 19 December 2025, 5pm GMT.
+• Abstract submission close on 19 December 2025, 5pm GMT.

 Venue